Need students to follow your commands in Spanish class? Play a game of Simon Says!

 wearing blinders to tune out all distractions)

-siéntense (actually sit down)
+siéntense (sit down)

 tomen apuntes (hold palm out flat & write with other hand)